Skip to main content

 Rent arrears and eviction

-You can and should go even if you did not return your defence form.
+You can go even if you did not send your defence form back to court.

-A court duty adviser can give you free legal help on the day.
+A court duty adviser can give free legal help on the day.

 4. Eviction by bailiffs